4. The Fallen Angels

 Be careful of what you allow to enter the gateways to your spirit.
 The eye gate, the hearing, and the tongue gate: "I will watch my ways and keep my tongue from sin; I will put a muzzle on my mouth while in the presence of the wicked" (Psalm 39:1).
-The half-brother of the Lord Jesus said a man is mature in Christ when he or she can control his or her tongue: “Those who consider themselves religious and yet do not keep a tight rein on their tongues deceive themselves, and their religion is worthless” (James 1:26).
+James wrote that man is mature in Christ when they can control their tongue: “Those who consider themselves religious and yet do not keep a tight rein on their tongues deceive themselves, and their religion is worthless” (James 1:26).

-We make decisions every day that effect to what we give our minds, eyes, and ears.
-We also create with our words.
-How much we allow the Lord to be present in our lives, our thoughts and actions have a direct effect on the fruit in our own lives and others.
-To sum up, we overcome by the following:
+Every day, we make decisions that affect our spirit through what we allow to pass through our minds, eyes, and ears.
+Our thoughts and actions directly impact our own lives and others.
+To sum up, we overcome by doing the following:

-Abide in Christ by reading the Scriptures, taking control of your thought life, and seeking to live according to what He has revealed to us in His Word.
-His Spirit helps us to do this.
+- Abide in Christ by reading the Scriptures, taking control of your thought life, and seeking to live according to what God has revealed to us in His Word.
 Our thought life is the heart of the battle.
 Jesus’ central prayer before He went to the Father was that we would be one.
 Stay in fellowship with others, the body of believers in Christ.

-When you struggle, think of all He has already done to preserve, deliver, and protect you.
+- When you are in a struggle, think of all God has done to preserve, deliver, and protect you.
 Come boldly before His throne of grace because our God is for us!
 If God the Father was prepared to give up His own Son for our sakes, we know that He can keep us.
-If you take anything from this course of teaching, then let it be the knowledge that He is FOR us.
+If you take anything from this teaching series, let it be the knowledge that He is FOR us.
 Romans 8, verse 38 tells us:

 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord (Romans 8:38).

 Prayer: Father, thank you for your overcoming and overwhelming love, which we cannot comprehend.
-We accept your love and help us to live as children of the light.
+We ask for your help to live as children of the light.
 Amen.

 http://www.pbministries.org/books/pink/Depravity/deprave_02.htm The quotation is found in the fifth paragraph under the heading of The Mutability of Man.